Rulers need to introspect everyday, says CJI Ramana | Education

 He said people are the ultimate lords in democracy and whatever decision has been taken by the dispensation should benefit them.

-He further said he desired that all the systems in the country should be independent and honest aiming to serve the people which Sathya Sai Baba also used to say the same thing.
+He further said it was his desire that all the systems in the country should be independent and honest aiming to serve the people which Sathya Sai Baba also used to say the same thing.

 Unfortunately, the modern education system tends to focus only on the utilitarian function and such a system is not equipped to deal with the moral or spiritual function of education which builds the character of students and allows them to develop a social consciousness and a sense of responsibility, Justice Ramana said.